miku/exploreio/Slides.md

 Workshop roadmap
 ================

-All code is it at: https://github.com/miku/exploreio
+All code is at: https://github.com/miku/exploreio

 Clone it or go get it.

 * s00, s01, s02, ... s30, self contained examples with TODO
 * try to resolve the TODO
-* then: short recap, then: next
+* short recap, next, ...

 ----